nomayann/NomayaSocialButtonsBundle/README.md

 ## License

 This bundle is under the MIT license.
-For the full copyright and license information, please view the LICENSE file that was distributed with this source code.
+See the complete license in the bundle:

+    Resources/meta/LICENSE